hindsiteind/Code-Challenges/README.md

 # Hindsite (Developer Challenge)

 For this challenge you will be creating highly simplified version of the Hindsite web app from scratch using Python Django backend and React frontend.
 This is a functional challenge, so you don't need to worry about design too much.
 You should use Git as you build your solution.
-Notes, this doesn't need to be hosted on any services such as AWS/Azure.
+Note, this doesn't need to be hosted on any services such as AWS/Azure.

 Your app is to have three models: users, organisations, and posts.
 Your database should closely resemble the following entity-relationship diagram: